 An invitation to visit the Virginia State Fair on October 8 and 9, as guests of the Association, was extended to the delegates and friends in attendance at the System Efficiency Meeting by T. Gilbert Wood, agricultural agent, who is also vice-president of the Virginia State Fair Association.
-Many accepted and Virginia State Fair Association.
 Many accepted and were delighted with the diversity of exhibits assembled from Virginia and other States.
-Norfolk and Western representatives who have inspected practically all of the company's exhibits for 15 or 20 years stated without reservation that it surpassed all others in design, quality and arrangement.
+Norfolk and Western representatives who have inspected practically all of the company's exhibits for 15 or 20 years stated with-out reservation that it surpassed all others in design, quality and arrangement.